Sichii/Chaos-Server/docs/articles/Items.md

 - You must mutate the meta node of the item so that there is a separate meta node for each modification.
   See [this article](MetaData.md#mutators) on how to do that

-When the item is serialize back to file, the extra script key of the script you added that contains the modifications will be serialized as well.
+When the item is serialized back to file, the extra script key of the script you added that contains the modifications will be serialized as well.
 This will allow that modification script to be re-applied when the item is deserialized.

 To add a script to an object at runtime, just use the extension method `AddScript`.